 Before his name was synonymous with fine cuisine, Wolfgang Puck was well known among the Hollywood elite.
 His flagship restaurant, Spago, was serving gourmet pizza to Los Angeles big shots on the Sunset Strip long before Food Network launched.

-Boasting 90 television credits and a global culinary empire, Wolfgang Puck is the son of a chef.
-Born into Austria’s culinary world, he started work at 14 and held positions in some of Europe’s most famous restaurants before moving to the U.S. and becoming a star.
-Wolfgang Puck’s net worth is $90 million.
+Boasting more than 80 television credits and a global culinary empire, Wolfgang Puck is the son of a chef.
+Born into Austria’s culinary world, he started his formal training at 14 and held positions in some of France’s greatest restaurants before moving to the U.S. and becoming a star.

 All net worth figures are according to Celebrity Net Worth unless otherwise noted.